-The Burdenko Method is the practical application of water and sports physical therapy combined with land exercise.
-For training and conditioning, or for rehabilitation, it works both as a preventive measure and helps patients recover from injuries.
-It is also used as a regular fitness routine.
+The Burdenko Method is a mix of water exercises combined with land exercise for training and conditioning, or for rehabilitation.
+It works both as a preventive measure and helps patients recover from injuries.
 With optimal freedom of movement and safety, this form of pool therapy is suitable for any age or fitness level, from professional dancers and athletes.
 It is appropriate for children, teenagers, young adults, the middle-aged, and the elderly.

 A Total Fitness Method

 Burdenko invented and developed a complete system; a structured and progressive program of specifically designed aquatic exercise using some special fitness equipment to target a particular need, ambition, or condition.
 Each level begins in water where the burden of gravity is almost removed, to make it easier.
 Once an exercise is performed satisfactorily in water, the same moves are practiced on land, outside the water.
 Burdenko proved that this approach provides the best workout to easily make progress and achieve the fastest results.

 So who is Burdenko?